theNewDynamic/minjinlee.com/_posts/2017-02-03-new-york-times-book-review-interview-with-editor-pamela-paul-podcast.md

 ---

-The Pachinko Interview segment follows the interviews Editor Pamela Paul has with Daphne Merkin and a report with Alexandra Alter.&nbsp;
+The Pachinko Interview segment follows the interviews Editor Pamela Paul has with Daphne Merkin and a report with Alexandra Alter.